How to fix any Wi-Fi problems easily on Windows 11 (2024)

 Once you complete the steps, the Windows 11 23H2 should connect to the access point and internet.

-If you have tried everything and the problem persists, it could be a bug with version 23H2, in which case you will need to wait until the next system or driver update.
+If you have tried everything and the problem persists, it could be a bug with version 24H2.
+In that case, you will need to wait until the next system or driver update.

 Finally, it’s a good idea to restart the router and access point to confirm these devices are not the problem.